In this article, explore WeChat Pay for foreigners. Uncover its access, features, and benefits for seamless transactions in China.

 Healthcare in China is free for Chinese citizens and Chinese permanent residents.
 If you’re a foreigner with permanent resident status you may be able to access government supported public health insurance.
 If not, you’ll need private health cover.

 If you’re living or taking a trip abroad and need to pay a medical bill in a different currency, choose Wise.

-If you’re a regular traveler or an expat, why not open a free online Wise Multi-currency Account to get currency conversion which uses the real mid-market exchange rate and low, transparent fees.
-You’ll get a linked debit card to spend and make ATM withdrawals all around the world, and your own receiving accounts for 10 major world currencies.
+If you’re a regular traveler or an expat, why not open for free an online Wise Multi-currency Account to get currency conversion which uses the mid-market exchange rate and low, transparent fees.
+You’ll get a linked debit card to spend and make ATM withdrawals all around the world (additional charges may occur from independent ATM networks), and your own receiving accounts for 10 major world currencies.
 Make sending, spending and receiving money in foreign currencies easy, with Wise.

 US citizens traveling to China — and Chinese citizens headed to the US — are often surprised by the differences in the way healthcare is set up.